enlight/klawr/README.md

 The build process is a bit convoluted at the moment, the goal is to simplify it once the project reaches a semi-functional state.
 Meanwhile here are some notes:

+ScriptPlugin and ScriptEditorPlugin will only be built with Klawr support enabled if the directory **Engine\Source\ThirdParty\Klawr** exists at the time of the build (this is the expected location of the Klawr CLR host library projects).

 The Unreal Header Tool project can be configured to build KlawrCodeGeneratorPlugin automatically, to do so specify **"KlawrCodeGeneratorPlugin"** as one of the **AdditionalPlugins** in **UnrealHeaderTool.Target.cs**

 To get Unreal Header Tool to actually use KlawrCodeGeneratorPlugin you have to add/edit the **Plugins** section in **Engine\Programs\UnrealHeaderTool\Saved\Config\Windows\Engine.ini**: